rick-liyue-huang/ProjectOne-Angular2/docs/about.md

 ##### Create the different components

+the whole project builds on library of 'admin-lte'.

 run `npm i admin-lte --save` to install lib of 'adminLTE'.

 run `npm i --save font-awesome` to install font style.